etlbox/etlbox.website/doks_v1.8/content/product/licenses/redistribution-eula.md

 We provide You with source code so that You can create Modifications of the original Software, where Modification means: a) any addition to or deletion from the contents of a file included in the original Software or previous Modifications created by You, or b) any new file that contains any part of the original Software or previous Modifications.
 While You retain all rights to any original work authored by You as part of the Modifications, We continue to own all copyright and other intellectual property rights in the Software.

 3. DISTRIBUTION
-You may distribute the Software in any applications, frameworks, or elements (collectively referred to as an “Application” or “Applications”) that you develop using the Software in accordance with this License Agreement, provided that such distribution does not violate the restrictions set forth in section 4 of this License Agreement.
-You must not remove, obscure or interfere with any copyright, acknowledgment, attribution, trademark, warning or disclaimer statement affixed to, incorporated in or otherwise applied in connection with the Software.
+You may distribute the Software as part of Your applications, frameworks, or solutions (collectively referred to as “Applications”) in accordance with this License Agreement, provided that the Software is embedded within Your Applications and cannot be used independently by end customers.

-You are required to ensure that the Software is not reused by or with any applications other than those with which You distribute it as permitted herein.
-For example, if You install the Software on a customer’s server, that customer is not permitted to use the Software independently of Your application.
+You must ensure that:
+- The Software is only accessible as an integral part of Your Application and not exposed for standalone use.
+- Your end customers cannot extract, modify, or redistribute the Software separately from Your Application.

+You may install and deploy the Software on customer servers as part of Your Application, provided that the Software remains embedded in Your Application and is not accessible as a separate component.

-You will not owe Us any royalties for Your distribution of the Software in accordance with this License Agreement.
+You are not required to pay royalties for distributing the Software as permitted under this License Agreement.

+You are required to report annually to Us the number of customers or installations where the Software has been distributed as part of Your Applications.

 4. PROHIBITED USES
-You may not, without Our prior written consent, redistribute the Software or Modifications other than by including the Software or a portion thereof within Your own product, which must have substantially different functionality than the Software or Modifications and must not allow any third party to use the Software or Modifications, or any portions thereof, for software development or application development purposes.
-You may not change or remove the copyright notice from any of the files included in the Software or Modifications.

-You may redistribute the Software as part of Your own products , provided that the Software is embedded in such products and cannot be used independently by Your customers.
+You may not:
+- Distribute the Software as a standalone product or make it available as a separate component for any purpose.
+- Permit end customers to use the Software independently or for software development or application development purposes.
+- Modify, reverse-engineer, decompile, or disassemble the Software except as explicitly permitted by law.
+- Remove, obscure, or alter any copyright, trademark, or proprietary notices included with the Software.

-You are allowed to deploy and distribute the Software as part of Your applications or solutions.
-However, the end customer is not permitted to independently use or redistribute the Software, and their usage must be limited to the specific solution you provide.
-The Software must remain integral to Your product or service.
+You are allowed to hide the use of the Software within Your Application and are not required to include references to Us in Your product branding or documentation.

-When distributing the Software as part of Your product, You are not required to mention or display any references to Us, and You are permitted to hide the usage of the Software from Your customers.
+The Software must remain embedded in Your Application and may not be used outside the context of the specific solution You provide to Your customers.

+Additionally, You agree to report the number of developers using the Software annually, regardless of the number of installations or customers, as part of compliance with this License Agreement.

 5. TERMINATION
 This License Agreement and Your right to use the Software and Modifications will terminate immediately without notice if You fail to comply with the terms and conditions of this License Agreement.
 Upon termination, You agree to immediately cease using and destroy the Software or Modifications, including all accompanying documents.
 The provisions of sections 4, 5, 6, 7, 8, 9, 10 and 11 will survive any termination of this License Agreement.